-The Legal Studies Honors Program offers outstanding seniors the opportunity to research a topic of interest, learn to conduct original scholarly research from theoretical and empirical perspectives, work independently under the supervision of a Legal Studies or Berkeley Law faculty member, write an honors thesis, and ultimately graduate with departmental honors.
-For students seriously considering the Legal Studies Honors Program, please read the “Legal Studies Honors Program Guide“.
+The Legal Studies Honors Program offers outstanding seniors the opportunity to conduct original scholarly research on a topic of interest, to learn how to integrate theoretical and empirical perspectives, to work independently under the supervision of a Legal Studies or Berkeley Law faculty member, to write an honors thesis, and ultimately to graduate with departmental honors.
+For students seriously considering the Legal Studies Honors program please plan to attend the annual Honors Information Session in April.

 Course Requirements for the Honors Program

 Students must enroll in the Legal Studies H195A Honors Seminar in the fall semester of their senior year prior to writing their thesis.
 Legal Studies H195A is a rigorous four unit letter-graded seminar designed to refine a student’s knowledge about how to conduct research in Legal Studies.
 The course covers: developing and motivating research questions, grounding research in theory, reviewing the literature, developing a research design, and writing a research proposal.